pierrefdz/pierrefdz.github.io/_publications/stablesignature.md

 During a loop of the fine-tuning, a batch $$x$$ of training images is encoded, then decoded by $$D$$, resulting in images $$x'$$.
 The loss to be minimized is then computed as a weighted sum of the message loss $$L_{m}$$, which aims at minimizing the distance between the extracted message $$m'$$ and the target message $$m$$, and the perceptual image loss $$L_{i}$$, which aims at generating images close to the original ones.

+This optimization can be performed very quickly.
+In our experiments, we use batch size 4 and $$100$$ iterations are enough to reach a very high quality (around 1 minute).

 ### Statistical tests